franciscorafart/tensorflowjs/README.md

 `kaggle.com` => public datasets to practice machine learning

 To parse the CSV file, we have to run a local server for the html, becuse the browser doesn't have access to the file system.
 We will do that with the `http-server` npm package.

+#### 2. Data visualization
+tfjs-vis is a data visualizing data made for tensorflow js.
+Anythin run with the tfjs-vis library will appear on a right-hand visor on the browser.

+#### 3. Data normalization
+The `layers` api uses values from 0-1 , so we need to normalize our data before training, specially for more complex models.
+Im machine leargning jargon, normalization is also called `Feature scaling`.
+We will use the min-max normalization, which is a formular that assigns
+1 to the max value and 0 to the minimun of a dataset.

+Formula:
+**normlizedValue = (normalizedValue - dataMin) / (dataMax - dataMin)**

+This formula divides the value minus the minimun value in the set byt the range in which the values exist (dataMax-dataMin)

+To make sense of the predction data, we will need a denormalization process as well.